sunceenjoy/booster/README.md

 # Introduction
-This project is based on PHP Symfony2 Framework, uses Mysql as the database storage and Redis as the cache server, use PSR-4 as code standard.
-Some other libs or tools are involved: Boostrap and jquery, bower, composer, SASS.
+This project is based on PHP Symfony2 Framework, uses Mysql as the database storage and Redis as the cache server, PSR-4 as the code standard.
+Also some other libs or tools are involved: Boostrap and jquery, bower, composer, SASS.
 Demo: https://booster.mmyyabb.com
 # Directory Structure
   - ***app/config***: config files dir.